 Function #1: Building an effective marketing analytics strategy

-Starting with the strategy, consultants can always organize the marketing analytics process by building an effective strategy based on their findings.
+Starting with the strategy, the marketing consultant can always organize the marketing analytics process by building an effective strategy based on their findings.
 Establishing a custom analytics plan would provide efficient outcomes and controllable workflow.

-- Research the data sources and define what the marketing need to design a more effective process to collect, analyze and extract insights and patterns.
+- Research the data sources and define what the marketing needs to design a more effective process to collect, analyze, and extract insights and patterns.

 - Evaluate all structured and unstructured data sources and define what is the best Martech and analytic platforms required

 - Identify the gaps in the digital marketing strategy and areas for improvement